Life is full of opportunities to make mistakes, and a sales page is no exception.

 ‘Are you making these 5 mistakes on your sales page?’

-But seriously, if you want people to stick around, your headlines need to arouse their curiosity and make them think ‘Hang on… AM I doing that thing?’.
+But seriously, if you want people to stick around, your headlines need to arouse their curiosity and lead them to ask but one introspective question:

 2. Your calls to action are complicated

-You also need to take the lead here.
-You need to ask your customer to take you up on your offer and explain how.
+All you have to do is ask your customer to take you up on your offer and explain how they can do it.

 ‘Ready to learn how to maximise your online sales?
 Click the green button!’

-Don’t play hard to get with your business; it’s a waste of your time.
-Customers aren’t going to pick up on subtle signals.
-You need to tell them what to do and how to do it.
+Don’t play hard to get or rely on subtle signals – it’s a waste of your time.
+Just tell people what to do and how to do it, and wait for the moolah to roll in.

 3. You’re using long-form selling tactics when you should be using short-form (or vice versa)